Women Deliver 2026 Conference Sponsored Positions opportunity

 What does "full conference including travel days" mean?

-You must be available for the entire period:
+You must be available for the entire period.

 Typical Schedule: